threader/PC-Tuning/README.md

 ## Introduction

 The custom ISO from the previous project is discontinued so please do not ask for it as it has been recreated with malware.
-Although I have chosen to keep the old project's name for the new project, nothing is branded such as the resources included in the repository.
+Although I have chosen to keep the old project's name for the new one, nothing is branded such as the resources included in the repository.

 I have tried my best to provide technical references, my own research and a valid justification to the information provided to prevent making changes that would otherwise make your system perform worse than stock but simultaneously also provide a solid baseline for experimenting with settings in the future.